Itapúa Department: History

-This department was created after the breakup of the Misiones Department, with the city of Encarnación as the capital.
+The department was created after the breakup of the Misiones Department, with the city of Encarnación as the capital.
 It had high economic growth in the first 30 years of the arrival of immigrants and the Carlos Antonio Lopez Railway; the growth was accompanied by several ups and downs.

 An era of decline followed until the 1950s when the Carnaval Encarnaceno became better known and attracted tourists from various regions.
 In the 1980s the department became more industrial, but modestly so compared with other departments like the Central Department.

-In 1989 the Yacyretá Dam displaced the people living in the Yacyretá Reservoir; the displacement still continues.
+In 1989, the Yacyretá Dam displaced the people living in the Yacyretá Reservoir; the displacement still continues.
 The San Roque González de Santa Cruz Bridge was inaugurated in 1991, connecting not only the city of Encarnación and Posadas, but also Paraguay with Argentina.

 Toponymy

 The name is in Guaraní and refers to the place where Encarnación, the current capital city, was founded.
-The site was known as "itá" (rock, stone) and "punta" (tip); hence the name means "Tip of the Stone".
+The site was known as "itá" (rock, stone) and "púa" (tip); hence the name means "Tip of the Stone".

-Demography
+Demographics

-According to the 2002 National Census Itapúa has a total population of 453,692 inhabitants making it the third-most populated department of the country after Central and Alto Paraná.
+According to the 2002 National Census, Itapúa has a total population of 453,692 inhabitants, making it the third-most populated department of the country after Central and Alto Paraná.
 8.9% of Paraguay's total population lives in this department.